Healthdirect Free Australian health advice you can count on.

 • Look after your physical and mental health by eating well and keeping active.

-• Seek support from your own friends and family.
+• Get support from your own friends and family.

-• Take a break from the person if you need to.
-Let them know when you’ll be available again, so they don’t feel abandoned.
+• Let them know if you need to take a break and when you’ll be available again so they don’t feel abandoned.

 If a person is having an unusual reaction to a drug — or if you’re worried about your own or others’ safety — call triple zero (000) immediately.